victorbrodsky/order-lab/README.md

 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-## Installation instructions for deploying a Linux-based server on Linux
+## Installation instructions for deploying a Linux-based server using a local Linux client (tested on a local Ubuntu OS)

 >**Warning:** This software was initially developed and tested in a Windows-based environment to accommodate existing servers.
-To ease further
+It is now running on CentOS Linux.
-> development and testing, the [Packer](https://www.packer.io/)-based deployment script for a [Digital Ocean](https://www.digitalocean.com/)
+> To ease further development and testing, the [Packer](https://www.packer.io/)-based deployment [script](https://github.com/victorbrodsky/order-lab/blob/master/packer/deploy-order-digital-ocean.sh) for a [Digital Ocean](https://www.digitalocean.com/)
-> virtual machine (VM) is provided.
-Additional testing is necessary to discover and address unresolved issues associated with
+> [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) is provided.
+Additional testing may be necessary to discover and address unresolved issues associated with
-> cross-platform compatibility (and Linux specifically).
-The installation instructions assume the use of a Linux platform (such as
+> cross-platform compatibility (for example, with specific Linux distributions or Windows versions).
+The installation instructions assume the use of a Linux platform on your local machine (such as
 > [Ubuntu](https://www.ubuntu.com/)).
-The specific commercial hosting provider was chosen as an example for convenience.
+If you are using a different operating system such as Windows or OSX, you may need to first [create a local Ubuntu virtual machine with VirtualBox](https://brb.nci.nih.gov/seqtools/installUbuntu.html) or another tool.
+The specific commercial server hosting provider was chosen as an example for convenience.
 >

 1. Sign up for [Digital Ocean](https://www.digitalocean.com/) and obtain an [API access key token](https://www.digitalocean.com/help/api/).
 It should look similar to this one: e4561f1b44faa16c2b43e94c5685e5960e852326b921883765b3b0e11111f705